Skip to Content

 In recent years cruise ships have been pushing the boundaries of ship design.
 The ships are bigger, and faster than ever before.

-Cruise lines saw an opportunity to make more money by charging for their repositioning cruises and as a result, they had to work to make the onboard experience in bad weather as pleasant as possible.
+Cruise lines saw an opportunity to make more money by selling repositioning cruises, and as a result, they had to work to make the onboard experience in bad weather as pleasant as possible.

 Free Insiders Cruise Line Guide